wftutorials/aspnetmvctutorial/README.md

 }
 ```

-In the view we can check for this as shown beloww.
+In the view we can check for this as shown below.

 ```html